jmformenti/local-llm-server/README.md

 Run quickly a LLM in local as backend for development along with a Chat UI.

 Main points:
- - Using the [Mistral 8x7b (MoE)](https://mistral.ai/news/mixtral-of-experts/) model, in particular [the variant GGUF](https://huggingface.co/TheBloke/Mixtral-8x7B-Instruct-v0.1-GGUF) published in HuggingFace.
+ - Using the [Mixtral 8x7B (MoE)](https://mistral.ai/news/mixtral-of-experts/) model, in particular [the instruction variant in GGUF format](https://huggingface.co/TheBloke/Mixtral-8x7B-Instruct-v0.1-GGUF) published in HuggingFace.
  - API server using [llama-cpp-python](https://github.com/abetlen/llama-cpp-python), that you can use it as a replacement for Open AI.
  - [Chat UI from HuggingFace](https://github.com/huggingface/chat-ui).